What We Do

 Anyone who qualifies for affordable housing may apply for residency in an Artspace project, but we give preference to those applicants who participate in and are committed to the arts.
 Applicants need not derive their income from their art.

 We define the term “artist” broadly to comprise a wide variety of creative pursuits, including traditional art forms and those as diverse as clothing design, weaving, and even canoe making.
 A community-based Selection Committee interviews all applicants.
 The committee looks for evidence that applicants are seriously committed to their art and that they will be mindful and positive contributors to the building and community.
 The application and qualification process does not include judgment of the quality of work.

-Communities interested in pursuing an Artspace project invite our consulting staff to assess the feasibility of developing a project.
+Communities interested in pursuing an Artspace project invite Artspace's Consulting Team to assess the feasibility of developing a project.
 In an average year we make 15 to 20 feasibility visits to cities around the country; of these, two to four typically lead to projects.
 Our decisions are primarily based on the feasibility and viability of the project, as well as community support and engagement.